-Cogent Skills has announced that its CEO, Joanna Woolf, plans to step down at the end of Q1 2020, after fourteen years leading the organisation.
+Cogent Skills has announced that its CEO, Joanna Woolf, plans to step down at the end of April, after fourteen years leading the organisation.

-Joanna will take over as Cogent Skills Chair, in order to support the transition to a new leadership and a search has commenced to select her successor.
+Joanna will take over as Cogent Skills Chair, in order to support the transition to a new leadership.

-Current Chair, Jeremy Haigh, who will also step down at the end of the year, said: “On behalf of the whole Board I would like to congratulate and thank Joanna for her many significant achievements while leading Cogent Skills.
+Current Chair, Jeremy Haigh, who will also step down at the end of April, said: “On behalf of the whole Board I would like to congratulate and thank Joanna for her many significant achievements while leading Cogent Skills.

 “Her enthusiasm for our mission, knowledge of skills policy and commitment to staff are inspiring, and she has worked tirelessly to develop and maintain the external relationships which are so critical for success in the sector.
 I am delighted that her energy and experience will continue to benefit the company in the role of Chair and look forward to working with her for the rest of the year to ensure a seamless transition.”